-1. Available for sale securities are reported at fair value, available for sale securities transferred to held to maturity are reported at carrying value, and other held to maturity securities are reported at amortized cost.
+1. Available for sale securities are reported at fair value, and held to maturity securities are reported at amortized cost.

 As of June 30, 2024, our liquidity ratio-calculated as the sum of cash and cash equivalents plus unpledged securities classified as investment grade, divided by total liabilities-was 82.64%.
-Due to recent interest rate increases, however, our net unrealized losses on our securities, net of tax, totaled \$28.1 million as of June 30, 2024, which could constrain the actual liquidity of our securities portfolio.
+Due to recent interest rate increases, however, our net unrealized losses on our securities, net of tax, totaled \$27.5 million as of June 30, 2024, which could constrain the actual liquidity of our securities portfolio.
 If interest rates decline, the unrealized losses on our securities would be expected to decrease, which could improve the actual liquidity of our securities available for sale.